On the quasi-monomiality of the $\alpha$- and $\delta$-invariants: Introduction

-The rest of this paper is organized as follows: in Section \ref{2'}, we collect and prove the notions and lemmas that we will use in the proof of Theorem \ref{maintheorem2}.
-In Section \ref{3}, we prove the main theorems.
+The rest of this paper is organized as follows.
+In Section \ref{2}, we recall the necessary notation for valuations, stability thresholds, and models, and prove the preliminary lemmas used in the proof of Theorem \ref{thm-main}.
+In Section \ref{3}, we give a proof of the main theorem.